lambda-school-mark/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.
+      Tokens are assigned from the server to be stored on local storage, which serves as an ID through which the server can know if it is the correct person making the request.
 - [ ] What steps can you take in your web apps to keep your data secure?
+      Keep data encrypted, preferably from both ends.
+But at frontend it would be using a secure api with tokens and encouraging the user to have a mix of characters when they are creating a password.
 - [ ] Describe how web servers work.
+      A computer/program which stores code and user data which can be retrieved from, with HTTP methods.
 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+      HTTP methods are a part of the CRUD acronym for create, read, update, and delete.
+Axios.post(is the create), axios.get(is the read), axios.put(is the update), and axios.delete(is the delete) which are http link api requests.

 ## Project Set Up